alizaid91/paylab/README.md

 ## Demo walkthrough

-The recommended walkthrough demonstrates the complete decision-execution loop rather than only the analytics surface:
+The recommended walkthrough demonstrates registration, merchant-scoped data onboarding, and the complete decision-execution loop rather than only the analytics surface:

 1. Start PostgreSQL, run `npm run db:seed` in `backend`, and start both applications.
+2. For a new workspace, register a user and merchant, then open **Data Source**.
+3. Select **Use Demo Data** and wait for merchant-scoped customers, payments, and payment attempts to be generated.
+The dashboard becomes available when generation completes.
-2. Sign in with the seeded demo credentials to establish the merchant-scoped workspace.
+4. Alternatively, use the seeded demo credentials to sign in to the already-populated demo merchant.
-3. Open **Analytics** and **Payments** to inspect the evidence layer: volume, success/failure rates, payment methods, retries, trends, and attempt history.
+5. Open **Analytics** and **Payments** to inspect the evidence layer: volume, success/failure rates, payment methods, retries, trends, and attempt history.
+Confirm the active source in the header.
-4. Run opportunity analysis and review the detected UPI evening, mobile card, or customer retry opportunity, including its evidence, affected value, priority, and confidence.
+6. Run opportunity analysis and review the detected UPI evening, mobile card, or customer retry opportunity, including its evidence, affected value, priority, and confidence.
-5. Generate a strategy for an opportunity.
+7. Generate a strategy for an opportunity.
 If Gemini is configured, inspect the objective, trigger, actions, expected impact, assumptions, risks, and reasoning.
-6. Simulate the strategy and review the projected success rate, projected revenue, potential recovery, confidence, and risk before any execution record exists.
+8. Simulate the strategy and review the projected success rate, projected revenue, potential recovery, confidence, and risk before any execution record exists.
-7. Run the AI advisory review and inspect the recommendation, concerns, recommendations, and assumption issues.
+9. Run the AI advisory review and inspect the recommendation, concerns, recommendations, and assumption issues.
-8. Review or update the merchant policy, then run policy validation and inspect every evaluated value and failed rule.
+10. Review or update the merchant policy, then run policy validation and inspect every evaluated value and failed rule.
-9. Approve the strategy as the merchant only after the advisory and policy gates pass.
+11. Approve the strategy as the merchant only after the advisory and policy gates pass.
-10. Execute the approved strategy and inspect expected versus actual simulated recovery in **Executions**.
+12. Execute the approved strategy and inspect expected versus actual simulated recovery in **Executions**.
-11. Review the related audit events to trace the strategy from detection through decision, approval, execution, and result.
+13. Review the related audit events to trace the strategy from detection through decision, approval, execution, and result.